This optional lesson will help you learn about creating logos to help with branding your product.

 Step 8: Finalize your Logo

 You can now finalize your design with your team!
 Choose one or two colored variations of your logo.
 Create both a larger logo and a smaller logo.
 You will use the larger one for things like your business plan or the title screen of your app.
-You can use the smaller one for things like a business card, or an icon at the top of your app.
+You can use the smaller one for things like a business card, or an icon at the top of your app or AI project.

 Activity: Create a Logo